 No Stupid Questions

-We all have questions.
-And no question is stupid.
-Panelists will briefly share their identity and experiences then allow attendees to anonymously ask any question they may have.
-No fear of having to use politically correct language as each question is assumed to come from a place of curiosity and respect.
+We all have questions and no question is stupid.
+Student panelists will briefly share their identities then allow attendees to anonymously ask any questions.
+A safe and open environment is created as each question is assumed to come from a place of curiosity and respect.

 Ask questions at 5:00 p.m. in SU 213 on: